Kazakh–Dzungar Wars: 1710-1719

 The invasion by Dzungars crippled the strength of the Kazakhs.
 Using their military superiority, the Dzungar troops temporarily seized part of Zhetysu, and the advancing forces also reached the Sarysu River in Central Kazakhstan.
 This sparked an alarm among the Kazakhs, and encouraged famous elders, biys, people's batyrs, and the most far-sighted Chingizids, to make efforts to unite the military and civilian potential of the three Juzes.
 The first Kurultai was held in the summer of 1710 in the Karakum district.
 The Kurultai set up a general Kazakh militia that was led by Bogenbai, who was seen as a prominent figure by others.

 In 1711, a military force of the three Juzes managed to repulse the attacks.
 As a result, the Dzungars retreated to the east.
-In 1712, the Kazakh troops invaded the territory of Dzungaria, which ended in a failure.
-Taking advantage of disagreements between the rulers of the three Juzes, including the Middle Juz that was led by three Khans, Bolat, Semyon, and Abulmambet, in 1714 the Dzungars made another sudden invasion of Kazakhstan.
-Kazakh militia in the spring of 1718 at the district of the River Ayaguz led by Kaip and Abulkhair Khan were defeated in the Battle of Ayaguz, where 30,000 Kazakhs were attacked by a small Dzungar border detachment numbering only 1,000 men, who tore down trees in the gorge and sat in an improvised trench for three days supporting each other while delaying the Kazakh army.
+In 1712, the Kazakh troops invaded the territory of Dzungaria, which ended in a failure with the Dzungars repelling the Kazakh incursion.
+This failure demonstrated that while the Kazakhs had achieved a new level of political unity, translating that into immediate military success against the well-organized and technologically superior Dzungar army was a significant challenge.
+However disagreements between the rulers of the three Juzes, including the Middle Juz that was led by three Khans, Bolat, Semyon, and Abulmambet occurred the Dzungars took advantage in 1714 with another sudden invasion of Kazakhstan, The invasion was successful.
+Dzungar forces routed Kazakh resistance and advanced, likely reclaiming and solidifying control over the strategic pastures of the Ili River basin and parts of Semirechye (Zhetysu).
+This campaign reinforced the tributary status of the Kazakhs and weakened the momentum gained from the Karakum Council.
+A Kazakh militia in the spring of 1717 at the district of the River Ayaguz led by Kaip and Abulkhair Khan were defeated in the Battle of Ayagoz, where 30,000 Kazakhs were attacked by a small Dzungar border detachment numbering only 1,000 men, who tore down trees in the gorge and sat in an improvised trench for three days supporting each other while delaying the Kazakh army.
 On the last day, the Dzungar force of 1,500 people defeated the Kazakhs, who, despite overwhelming superiority in numbers and in firearms, could not withstand the Dzungar's brutal penetrating strike that involved a mounted horse attack and subsequent hand-to-hand combat which caused them to retreat.
+Then they attacked the Kazakhs at Yuruktau and won, wounding Abulkhair khan in the process.